 You can improve the employee experience by tracking your workers’ experience across points such as physical wellness, financial health, and overall satisfaction.
-If you treat each of your employees as unique, it will increase their happiness at the job, and in turn, their productivity.
+If you treat each of your employees as unique, and with respect, it will increase their happiness at the job, and in turn, their productivity.
 A failure to address employee health, satisfaction and well-being can lead to employee burnout and disaster for your organisation.

 Deloitte elaborated: “We see opportunity marketplaces as systems, digital platforms, and virtual places where organizations provide—and workers find—the opportunities most relevant to their mutual benefit and success.”